freenas/freenas-docs/userguide/sharing.rst

 extent:

-**Device extent:** virtualizes an unformatted physical disk, RAID controller, zvol, zvol snapshot, or an existing `HAST device
+**Device extent:** virtualizes an unformatted physical disk, RAID controller, zvol, zvol snapshot, or an existing
+`HAST device
 <http://www.freebsd.org/doc/en_US.ISO8859-1/books/handbook/disks-hast.html>`_.

-Virtualizing a single disk is slow as there is no caching but virtualizing a hardware RAID controller has higher performance due to its cache.
+Virtualizing a single disk is slow as there is no caching, but virtualizing a hardware RAID controller has higher performance due to its cache.
 This type of virtualization does a pass-through to the disk or hardware RAID controller.
 None of the benefits of ZFS are provided and performance is limited to the capabilities of the disk or controller.

-Virtualizing a zvol adds the benefits of ZFS such as its read cache and write cache.
+Virtualizing a zvol adds the benefits of ZFS, such as its read cache and write cache.
 Even if the client formats the device extent with a different filesystem, as far as %brand% is concerned, the data benefits from ZFS features such as block checksums and snapshots.

-When determining whether or not to use a file or a device extent, be aware that a zvol is required to take advantage of all VAAI primitives and is recommended when using virtualization software as the iSCSI initiator.
+When determining whether to use a file or a device extent, be aware that a zvol is required to take advantage of all VAAI primitives and is recommended when using virtualization software as the iSCSI initiator.
 The ATS, WRITE SAME, XCOPY and STUN, primitives are supported by both file and device extents.
 The UNMAP primitive is supported by zvols and raw SSDs.
 The threshold warnings primitive is